ftsrg/trainbenchmark/README.md

 ## License

-The project uses the Apache 2.0 license and was supported by the MONDO EU FP7 (EU ICT-611125) project.
+The project uses the Eclipse Public License 1.0 and was supported by the MONDO EU FP7 (EU ICT-611125) project.
 It is currently developed by the MTA-BME Lendület Research Group on Cyber-Physical Systems.